aegiz/circularise/README.md

-# Circularise /technology page improvements
+# Circularise "/technology" page first section rework

-The objective of this project is to improve the [Technology page](https://www.circularise.com/technology) of circularise.com.
+The objective of this project is to improve the first section of the [Technology page](https://www.circularise.com/technology) on circularise.com.
 On the technical side I used a Chrome extension to insert the HTML, CSS and JS when the page loads.

-## Demo (TODO):
+## Demo:

 ![demo](demo/demo.gif)